 For a good dose of quirky colonial architecture, head inland from Margao, where villages such as Loutolim and Chandor are littered with decaying old Portuguese houses, most of them empty – the region’s traditional inheritance laws ensure that old family homes tend to be owned by literally dozens of descendants, few of whom are willing or can afford to maintain them.

 A superb colonial-era palacio stands at Quepem, a thirty-minute drive southeast of Margao on the fringes of the state’s iron-ore belt.
 In 1787, a high-ranking member of the Portuguese clergy, Father José Paulo de Almeida, built a country house in the town.
-Known as the Palacio do Deão, it grew to become one of the most grandiloquent in the colony, and later served as a retreat for the colony’s Viceroys.
-The palacio was recently restored to its former glory by a Goan couple who scoured libraries in Lisbon for original plans of the building, what you see today is a faithful approximation of how the house would have looked in José Paulo’s day.
-The engaging guided tour lasts around half an hour, winding up on the lovely rear terrace overlooking the river where, by prior arrangement, you can enjoy a copious Indo-Portuguese lunch – an experience not be missed.
+Known as the Palacio do Deão, it grew to become one of the grandest in the colony, and later served as a retreat for its viceroys.
+The palacio was recently restored to its former glory, and what you see today is a faithful approximation of how the house would have looked in José Paulo’s day.
+The engaging guided tour lasts around half an hour, winding up on the lovely rear terrace overlooking the river where you can enjoy a delicious Goan lunch, dinner or afternoon tea by prior arrangement.